-Picture perfect hopes for Thursday rocket launch from Mahia
+Picture-perfect hopes for Thursday rocket launch from Mahia

 Its name – Don't Stop Me Now - and patch are dedicated to Rocket Lab board member Scott Smith who died in February, and carries the name of his favourite song, Queen's Don't Stop Me Now.

-A second launch pad is currently being built within the Mahia complex to enable increased numbers of launches to take place.
+A second launch pad is being built within the Mahia complex to enable more launches.